Hedge funds freeze bank accounts in push for Argentina debt deal

 An Argentine navy ship was temporarily detained in Ghana following a court order sought by NML.

+“The attempts to seize diplomatic accounts in Belgium have already failed more than once,” the Economy Ministry said.
+“Diplomatic goods - like the bank accounts of an embassy - enjoy specific immunity in international law.”

+Argentina was “adopting the pertinent measures that the case requires for the litigants to stop their abusive conduct,” the ministry said.

-Argentina was forced into default again in July last year when a U.S. judge prohibited the South American grains exporting country from servicing its restructured bonds without striking a deal with the holdout hedge funds.
+Argentina was forced into default again in July last year when a U.S. judge prohibited the country from servicing its restructured bonds without striking a deal with the holdout hedge funds.

-Investor sentiment has improved since then as the October presidential election approaches and hopes rise that Argentina may do more to tap its vast shale oil and other natural resources in the future.
-The market last month snapped up a $1.5 billion bond offer from state energy company YPF.

 The next government is expected to be more market friendly than that of outgoing leader Cristina Fernandez, whose heavy currency and trade controls have weighed on the economy while inflation remains in the double digits.